Royal Mail talks over pay on brink of collapse

 The business says modernisation is essential if the company is to improve its parcel delivery service.

-The firm has been trying to move away from letter delivery, which it has said is unprofitable, but is it obliged to deliver letters to all parts of the UK.
+The firm has been trying to move away from letter delivery, which it has said is unprofitable, but it is obliged to deliver letters to all parts of the UK.

 The CWU has previously said that Royal Mail's management was trying to "casualise" the postal service and that they "want to turn it into an Uber-style employer".